hwernerds/simpleShell/README.md

 ## Overview

 This program implements a basic command-line shell that can execute Unix/Linux commands with support for input and output redirection.
 It reads commands from the user, parses them into tokens, and executes them in a child process.
-The shell supports redirection using "<" and ">", allowing you to manage input and output file streams.
+The shell supports redirection using "<" and ">", allowing users to manage input and output file streams.

 ## Features